The Dixie Hummingbirds

 First called the Junior Boys, they were immersed in the Black Church spiritual tradition of the times.
 "Swing Low, Sweet Chariot," "Ezekiel Saw the Wheel," and "Old Black Joe" were part of their regular repertoire.
 They changed their name to the Sterling High School Quartet when they started high school.

-They took their first step toward a professional career after graduating at the annual national convention of the Church of God Holiness in Atlanta and decided to take off.
+They took their first step toward a professional career after graduating from the annual National Convention of the Church of God Holiness in Atlanta and decided to take off.
 They emulated musical groups like the Golden Gate Quartet, the Southernaires, and the Heavenly Gospel Singers.
 The Dixie Hummingbirds made their first recordings in 1939 when only James Davis and Barney Parks remained.
 The new members were tenor Wilson Baker and bass singer Jimmy Bryant.
 In 1942, the Dixie Hummingbirds moved to Philadelphia.
 Shortly after, they had a regular show over WCAU radio and a long-term engagement at Cafe Society, a New York City nightclub, where they were billed as the Jericho Quartet.

 The Hummingbirds' popularity began to grow as their harmonies became more sophisticated.
 Their virtuosity did not go unnoticed by audiences, and throughout the mid-1940s, the group regularly played to packed houses throughout the South.
 In 1944, they recorded for the Regis and Manor labels and the Apollo label in New York City.
 The group's personnel had changed again, with Davis as the only original.